 9. SUPPORTED BUS SERVICES: CONTRACT DECISIONS

-This report sets out the overall approach to buses bringing together supported bus services, funded by the Transport Levy.
+This report sets out the overall approach to buses, bringing together supported bus services, funded by the Transport Levy, to be taken in the context of regional bus network investment, primarily funded through the Bus Service Improvement Plan (BSIP).